changliao/science/_posts/2021/01/2021-01-03-merge-nhd-data.md

 We might be able to add other attributes later if needed.

 If possbile, we can implement all the steps within Python without using ArcGIS API.
-However, step 3 requires manual examination, so we can try ArcGIS first.
-Or we can remove error at step 0, then the following steps can be carried out using Python.
+However, step 1 requires manual examination, so we can try ArcGIS first.
+Then the following steps can be carried out using Python.